oblitum/jekyll-bootstrap/interception.md

 ###What can I do with that?

 Currently, with Interception you are able to intercept and transform input data from keyboard and mouse.
-Support is still Windows only (from Windows 2000 to Windows 7).
+Support is still Windows only (from Windows XP to Windows 8.1).

 ###I can use Windows hooks for that, so, what’s up?